patfiaux/RELICS/README.md

-# RELICS
-RELICS: Regulatory Element Location Identification  in CRISPR screens
+# RELICS :sparkles:: Regulatory Element Location Identification  in CRISPR screens

 `RELICS` uses a generalized linear mixed model (GLMM) to analyze CRISPR regulatory screens.
 Given a set of training guides `RELICS` identifies regions which are more similar to the positive controls (enhancer like) and regions which are more similar to negative controls (non-regulatory like).

 This work is continously being improved.
 Please ask questions for support or [post issues](https://github.com/patfiaux/RELICS/issues).

-# Installation:
+# Installation
 RELICS uses [R](https://cran.r-project.org/bin/windows/base/).
 Please make sure you have R version 3.5.1 or higher

-## Obtain source code
+## Obtain source
-Clone source code to your desired location: `git clone https://github.com/patfiaux/RELICS.git`.
-Or download the repository.
+Clone source code to your desired location with the following command: ```git clone https://github.com/patfiaux/RELICS.git```.
+Alternatively, download the repository.

 ## Install requirements
-To run RELICS you need the packages below.
-If you don't have them, install them using the command after the '#').
+To run RELICS you will need the following packages.
+If you don't have them, install them using the following commands.
 Installations will take ~5min on a standard laptop.
 ## R packages
-* dplyr
+dplyr
 ```r
 install.packages('dplyr')
 ```
-* ggplot2
+ggplot2
 ```r
 install.packages('ggplot2')
 ```
-* pROC
+pROC
 ```r
 install.packages('pROC')
 ```
-* glmmTMB
+glmmTMB
 ```r
 install.packages('glmmTMB')
 ```